AbirS2026/Double-LOcal-Unity/README.md

 The script downloads price data and computes rolling volatility for four episodes of market exuberance or stress:

-- NVIDIA during the recent AI cycle
+- NVIDIA during the recent AI cycle (2022 onwards)
 - Natural gas around the 2007--09 crisis period
 - Bitcoin during the 2020--21 crypto run-up
-- Cocoa during the recent commodity surge
+- Cocoa during the very recent commodity surge

 The purpose is to show that volatility is not well described by a fixed-scale homoskedastic specification during periods of exuberance and stress.